sajjadtahreem/Glunova-AI/README.md

 # Installation and Setup
-Clone the Repository.
+Open windows powershell or linux shell
 First, install Git if it is not already installed.
 Then clone the Glunova-AI repository.
-Open windows powershell or linux shell

 ```bash
 git clone https://github.com/sajjadtahreem/Glunova-AI
 cd Glunova-AI